ziomzziom/all_databaseFastExport/README.md

 <h1>Fast exportation of MySQL databases</h1>
 <hr>
-<p>The provided code is a Bash script that exports all databases using the mysqldump command.
+<p>The provided code is a Bash script that exports all databases using the mysqldump command.</p>

-    It sets the database login credentials: hostname, username, and password.
+    <p>It sets the database login credentials: hostname, username, and password.</p>

-    The script retrieves the list of all databases using the mysql command and stores the output in the dbListOutput variable.
+    <p>The script retrieves the list of all databases using the mysql command and stores the output in the dbListOutput variable.</p>

-    It splits the output into separate database names and stores them in the dbNames array.
+    <p>It splits the output into separate database names and stores them in the dbNames array.</p>

-    The script iterates over each database name and exports the database using the mysqldump command, saving the export to a file with the corresponding database name.
+    <p>The script iterates over each database name and exports the database using the mysqldump command, saving the export to a file with the corresponding database name.</p>

-    After exporting each database, a message is displayed indicating the completion of the export.
+    <p>After exporting each database, a message is displayed indicating the completion of the export.</p>

-    Finally, a message is displayed indicating the completion of the process of exporting all databases.
+    <p>Finally, a message is displayed indicating the completion of the process of exporting all databases.</p>

-The code assumes default values for the username and password, but it's important to provide the correct credentials manually before running the script to ensure successful execution.</p>
+<p>The code assumes default values for the username and password, but it's important to provide the correct credentials manually before running the script to ensure successful execution.</p>